dustinpfister/blog_posts/_posts/js-javascript-example-test-module.md

 layout: post
 categories: js
 id: 843
-updated: 2021-04-12 15:16:26
+updated: 2021-04-12 15:20:00
-version: 1.2
+version: 1.3
 ---

 For todays [javaScript example](/2021/04/02/js-javascript-example/) I will be going over a simple test module for testing javaScript modules that I am making to make sure that I get expected results when using a method in them.
-Most of the modules that I make are often a collection of pure functions where for a given set of arguments I should always get the same result, however I should also alays get a result that I would expect for a given set of arguments.
+Most of the modules that I make are often a collection of pure functions where for a given set of arguments I should always get the same result, however I should also always get a result that I would expect for a given set of arguments.
+So it would make sense to have some scripts that will just call a method a bunch of times each time with a given set of arguments, the result of the call should then be compared to an expected result.
+If the function call equals the expected result, then it passes the test, if not it fails.

+I could just start using a module in a project, and just address any problems for the methods as they come up, however by doing things that way problems can end up being harder to debug later on.

 <!-- more -->